-Additionally, where a court of law has found a student to have violated the law, a College has the right to impose the sanctions of this Policy even though the conduct does not impair the College-related activities of another member of the College community and does not create a risk of harm to the College community.
-The decision to exercise this right will be in the sole discretion of the President or his/her designee.
+Community College students conduct is subject to the Code on campus and off-campus whenever such conduct impairs College-related activities or affairs of another member of the College community or creates a risk of harm to a member or members of the College community.
+Students must be aware that, as citizens, they are subject to all federal and state laws in addition to all CSCU regulations governing student conduct and responsibilities.
+Students do not relinquish their rights nor do they shed their responsibilities as citizens by becoming members of the CSCU Community.
+However, where a court of law has found a student to have violated the law. an institution has the right to impose the sanctions of this Code even though the conduct does not impair institution related activities of another member of the university or college community and does not create a risk of harm to the college or university community.
+The decision to exercise this right will be in the sole discretion of the President of the impacted institution or his/her designee.